SohamDave08/sohamdave08/README.md

 </p>

 <p align='left'>
-I'm a software developer from India and love building new stuff.
+I'm a software developer and love building new stuff.
 Still in the urge of making the world a better place😉

-I started my career in Computer Science with Diploma in Computer Science Engineering and graduated back in May 2019 with an <b>All India Rank of 104</b>.
-Backed up with a Bachelor of Engineering in Information Technology from DJ Sanghvi College of Engineering, graduating in May 2022.
+I am currently pursuing Masters of Science in Computer Science from University of Southern California with expected graduation in May 2024.
+I started my career in Computer Science with Diploma in Computer Science Engineering and graduated back in May 2019.
+Backed up with a Bachelor of Engineering in Information Technology from DJ Sanghvi College of Engineering, graduated in May 2022.

 Looking forward to contributing to the open-source community.
 Reach me out on the handles provided for any collaboration.
 <br>